BlcMed/yaclum/README.md

-# Yet Another Command-Line Utility for Movies (Yaclum)
+# Yet Another Command-Line Utility for Movies (YACLUM)

-**Yaclum** is a simple and efficient command-line utility designed to help you organize your movie collection.
+**YACLUM** is a simple and efficient command-line utility designed to help you organize your movie collection.
 It supports managing movies and their metadata (watched/unwatched status), searching for movies, and maintaining a structured directory layout based on directors and their works.

 ---